Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 * **a.** Right-click the app folder and choose **Add** --> **New File**.
 * **b.** Name the file after the file that contains the UI objects to be styled.
 In our case, the name should be `main.css`.
-* **c.** In order to change the fore color, back color and font properties of the `Button` type, set the following CSS.
-The button will grasp this style automatically:
+* **c.** In order to change the foreground color, background color and font properties of the `Button` type, set the following CSS:
 ```
 Button {
     background-color: gray;